Now, where was I? (Continued from the last post).

-I ran from the bedroom to the bathroom (about 3 steps away 🤣) to double-check.
-Honestly, if this was some bad joke that Daz was playing, I would bury him under the patio.
+I ran from the bedroom to the bathroom (about three steps away 🤣) to double-check.
+Honestly, if this were some bad joke that Daz was playing, I would bury him under the patio.

-But there it was, in all its glory, 2 lines.
-I’d never seen positive test before, only negative pregnancy tests.
+But there it was, in all its glory, two lines.
+I’d never seen a positive test before, only negative pregnancy tests.
 I paced from the bathroom to the bedroom and back again.
-I went and sat on the bed, I stood up, I paced.
+Then I went and sat on the bed; I stood up and paced.
 Was this real?
 What do I do?
 Well, as it was 7:17 on Tuesday morning, I did the only thing I could do.
 I got ready for work.

 How I got through that day, I have no idea.
 At lunch, I popped outside and called the fertility clinic.
 I have a positive pregnancy test; what do I do next?!